 Lack of appreciation

-There are a few crucial factors to focus on for buy and hold.
-Here's what to look for when buying a rental property.
+There are a few crucial factors to focus on for buy and hold properties.
+Here’s what to look for when buying a rental property.

 Pick the right location

-Plus, real estate in more-expensive areas may appreciate less than property in more affordable locations.
+Real estate in more expensive areas may appreciate less than property in more affordable locations.
 If you’re buying a fix and flip property, getting something in a trendy city or neighborhood might make sense.
 In a buy and hold strategy, though, you’re playing the long game.

 Look for markets where people want to live, but at a price that has room for appreciation.
 Some questions to ask when deciding on a rental property location include:

 - Are people moving in or out of a market or neighborhood?